nnizhang/S2MA/README.md

 We use some opensource codes from [Non-local_pytorch](https://github.com/AlexHex7/Non-local_pytorch), [denseASPP](https://github.com/DeepMotionAIResearch/DenseASPP).
 Thanks for the authors.

 ## Citing our work
-If you think our work is helful, please cite
+If you think our work is helpful, please cite
 ```
 @inproceedings{liu2020S2MA,
   title={Learning Selective Self-Mutual Attention for RGB-D Saliency Detection},